INTRODUCTION

 Prison sentence for ‘spreading false news’ on the Prime Minister’s position on LGBTQI+

-On 3rd June 2024, activist Bah Diakhate and religious leader Cheikh Ahmed Tidiane Ndao were sentenced for spreading false news about the Prime Minister’s position on homosexuality.
+On 3rd June 2024, Bah Diakhate and religious leader Cheikh Ahmed Tidiane Ndao were sentenced for spreading false news about the Prime Minister’s position on homosexuality.
 On 16th May 2024, the Prime Minister of Senegal, Ousmane Sonko, and the French politician Jean-Luc Melenchon, co-hosted a conference at the Université Cheikh-Anta-Diop (Ucad).
 During the conference, Sonko said that same-sex relationships were “not accepted, but tolerated” in Senegal.

 Bah Diakhateand Cheikh Ahmed Tidiane Ndao recorded a video of themselves criticising the Prime Minister’s position and the decision to offer the French politician a platform to promote homosexuality.
 A week later, the Senegalese police arrested both men.
 On 3rd June 2024, a court in Senegal found the two men guilty of ‘spreading false news’ and sentenced each of them to three months in prison.
 They were also fined 100,000 CFA francs (approximately 165 USD) each.